How Autism Presents Differently In Women

 The difficulties women often face in obtaining an autism diagnosis can be attributed to a combination of factors such as gender biases in diagnostic criteria, social expectations, and the phenomenon of masking.
 Let’s delve into these factors more closely.

 1. Gender Bias in Diagnostic Criteria: The diagnostic criteria for Autism Spectrum Disorder (ASD) were developed based primarily on observations of boys, leading to a male-centric view of autism.
-Consequently, the signs of autism in girls and women—especially those who are high-functioning—may not match these traditional diagnostic criteria.
-They might appear less outwardly obvious or manifest differently, leading to missed or late diagnoses.
+This means that the signs of autism in girls and women—especially those who are high-functioning—may not match these traditional diagnostic criteria.
+They will be less obvious or may have differences that lead to missed recognition.

-2. Masking or Camouflaging: Women with autism often ‘mask’ or ‘camouflage’ their symptoms in order to fit in with their peers.
-They might learn to imitate neurotypical behavior, suppressing their autistic traits.
-While this helps them socially, it also makes it harder for healthcare professionals to recognize their symptoms, resulting in underdiagnosis.
+2. Masking or Camouflaging: Women with autism often hide their symptoms in order to fit in with their peers.
+They might learn to imitate typical behavior that they see in others which will mask their autistic traits.
+While this helps them socially, it also makes it harder for healthcare professionals to recognize their symptoms, resulting in incorrect diagnosis.

-5. Lack of Awareness and Understanding: Lastly, there’s a lack of awareness and understanding about how autism presents in women, even among medical and mental health professionals.
+4. Lack of Awareness and Understanding: There is a lack of understanding about how autism presents in women, even among medical and mental health professionals.
 This lack of knowledge can lead to misdiagnosis or women not being diagnosed at all.

 7 Key Signs of Autism in Women